koding/kdlearn/guides/koding-with-sublime-text/index.md

 ## What you will need

-- Set up SSH on your [Koding](https://koding.com) account: [http://learn.koding.com/guides/ssh-into-your-vm/](http://learn.koding.com/guides/ssh-into-your-vm/)
+- Set up FTP on your [Koding](https://koding.com) account: http://learn.koding.com/guides/setting-up-ftp-on-koding
 - Your [Koding](https://koding.com) username
 - Your [Koding](https://koding.com) VM Hostname
 - [Sublime Text](https://www.sublimetext.com/) 2 or 3